HannachiHassen/Manual-Testing-Interview-Questions/README.md

 ## 15. Explain Test Driver and Test Stub.

 A test driver and a test stub are both types of test harnesses that simulate an environment for testing a module or component.
 Both are dummy modules designed specifically for testing.
- - Test stubs: A test stub is used in a top-down testing approach and allows testing of the upper levels of code when the lower code levels have not been developed yet.
+ - **Test stubs**: A test stub is used in a top-down testing approach and allows testing of the upper levels of code when the lower code levels have not been developed yet.
 It serves as a 'called program' when subprograms are being developed.
- - Test drivers: A test driver is used in a bottom-up testing approach and allows testing of the lower levels of the code when the upper code levels have not been developed yet.
+ - **Test drivers**: A test driver is used in a bottom-up testing approach and allows testing of the lower levels of the code when the upper code levels have not been developed yet.
 It serves as a 'called program' when main programs are being developed.

 ## 16. What is the importance of Localization Testing?
 In localization testing, a software product is tested to ensure whether it offers full functionality and usability within a specific locale.
 Simply, it verifies the content's accuracy and suitability.
 In addition to linguistics, it addresses traditions, common herd behaviour, and other similar factors.
 Generally, it deals with the application's functionality and GUI.

 ## 17. What do you mean by Baseline Testing and Benchmark testing?
-- Baseline Testing: It is a type of non-functional testing in which a set of tests are run to capture performance information.
+- **Baseline Testing**: It is a type of non-functional testing in which a set of tests are run to capture performance information.
 Using this gathered information, we can make required changes in the application and ultimately improve the performance and capabilities of the application.
 Generally, it refers to a benchmark that is used as a starting point for new works.
 This testing uncovers and resolves many errors.
-- Benchmark Testing: It is a type of testing that involves both the developers and DBAs (Database Administrators) to determine current performance information.
+- **Benchmark Testing**: It is a type of testing that involves both the developers and DBAs (Database Administrators) to determine current performance information.
 Using this information, one can improve the performance of the same by matching it with the benchmarks (industry standards).
 Its main objective is to compare the present and future software releases with their specific benchmark.

 ## 18. Describe what Fuzz Testing is and how important it is.
 Fuzz testing is a software testing technique that uses a lot of random data, called fuzz, as input to find or detect security loopholes and coding errors in a software application.
 This is more useful for larger projects, but it only detects serious faults or defects.
 It is simply used to check the vulnerability of software and gives more effective results when used with beta testing, black box testing, etc.